 You can and should update your CV throughout the process if new relevant information (i.e. publications, conference presentations, grants) is available.
 New accomplishments, publications, etc. can be added until your file goes to the President.

 Normally the Faculty Association does not intervene formally until after the President’s decision has been made.
-If, however, you have concerns about fairness or transparency in the process, or if you need help replying to and concerns that have been raised in letters from the Head or the Dean, please do not hesitate to call us.
+If, however, you have concerns about fairness or transparency in the process, or if you need help responding to matters that have been raised in letters from the Head or the Dean, please contact the Faculty Association.